openslide/openslide.github.io/properties/index.markdown

 Vendor-specific properties
 --------------------------

-A list of vendor-specific properties can be found on the pages for each vendor format, linked from [Supported Virtual Slide Formats][formats].
+A list of vendor-specific properties can be found on the [pages for each vendor format][formats].